 If the guardian of the estate and guardian of the person are two different adults, there will need to be communication between the parties, as the guardian of the person will need to request funds from the guardian of the estate to pay the child’s medical, dental and educational expenses, among other things.

 To avoid liabilities, many guardians seek the help of a guardianship attorney to navigate their role.
 It can be intimidating to make major decisions — such as consenting to a medical procedure or deciding which school the child will attend — for someone else’s child, which is why it is never a bad idea to seek help if you are unsure about your guardianship responsibilities or a decision you have to make for the ward.

 What Are the Duties of a Guardian of the Estate?

-For example, if a parent dies, leaving their one-half of the assets to their minor child, the surviving spouse can petition the court to be appointed the child’s guardian of the estate.
+For example, if a parent dies, leaving half of their assets to their minor child, the surviving spouse could petition the court to be appointed the child’s guardian of the estate.
 This way, the parent could manage the child’s money, try to safely grow it, and use it to cover the child’s expenses, such as education and health care.
-Once the child turns 18, unless the estate plan has different conditions, the funds will be transferred into the name of the child.
+Once the child turns 18, the funds will be transferred into the name of the child, unless the estate plan has different conditions.

-Some of the duties of a guardian of the estate include:
+Some of the specific duties of a guardian of the estate include:

 - Preserve and protect the ward’s assets: It is the responsibility of a guardian of the estate to safeguard the ward’s assets until the ward turns 18.
 They might do this by placing the ward’s money in a high-yield savings account or in a trust.